you-zhou/notes/dev.md

 ### search an item in a collection e.g. list, set or dict
 Search with the operator `in` with a collection.
-Searches can be done much fa
+Searches can be done much faster with set and dict than list.
+As for set & dict,  it can use hash value of the item to look for it, while list
 ```python
 s = set(['s', 'p', 'a', 'm'])
 l = ['s', 'p', 'a', 'm']